 Blackboard allows for a clear, intuitive and user-friendly approach to managing and organizing a great deal of information.
 While it may take some getting used to, most online learners – from Saigon, to Hawaii, from the Pacific Northwest to New York City, to Madrid, Spain - find it easy to navigate.

-There was one thing about online education that surprised MaryHelen, a Linfield College learner (now graduated) in Social and Behavioral Sciences who was working full-time and returned to school to complete her degree.
+There was one thing about online education that surprised MaryHelen, a Linfield College learner (now graduated) who was working full-time and returned to school to complete her degree.
 A self-described self-learner who says she is fairly savvy around computers, MaryHelen said, “I was surprised by how much group work we did.
 I think that’s a really good thing.
 I don’t really love it, but in the real world, you’re going to have to problem solve with groups and work in teams.”
 She laughed and said, “I thought in an online class, I’d get to skate right past that.”
 Her full-time job prevented her from completing her degree on a campus.
 “The thing about online,” she said, “was that I was far more likely to post comments.
 In face-to-face classes, I’m pretty shy.”
 MaryHelen is now enrolled in a face-to-face graduate program.

 In an online group project, a certain portion of the online class Website is reserved for a specific group.
 Only the members of the group can post there.
 Learners can email each other with attachments and so on.
 Some groups can choose to meet in person or do all their work online only.